RestorationsSOS.com - Fire and Water Damage Restoration

 Clean it While It's Still Fresh

-Treating a stain while it is still fresh makes it an easy task as once the stain has dried, it might affect the item permanently.
+Treating a stain while it is still fresh makes it an easy task because once the stain has dried, it might

 Follow Directions

 When you try to remove a stain, it is important to follow cleaning directions as mentioned on the item.
-It is also
+It

-important to follow the directions on your cleaning products.
+is also important to follow the directions on your cleaning products.

 Test in a Hidden Area